 Your room must be DARK.
 The XVR stars are affected by interfering light just as with the stars in the true night sky.
 To ensure you have a perfect night sky effect in your room the stars must have darkness and the more light you have the less effect you will get.

 You will need the help of one person to project the image with a torch.
-The torch needs to have a wide beam as shown in Fig-1 below because a narrow or spot beam will not transfer a useable shadow image.
+The torch needs to have a wide beam as shown in the above image because a narrow or spot beam will not transfer a useable shadow image.